top of page

 Regulatory Inconsistencies.
 Federal, state, and local authorities each bring a different and often subjective perspective to their efforts to set policy and regulations for security requirements, which in turn can result in conflicting interpretations and inconsistent enforcement of cybersecurity law.
 Vigilance will be necessary in 2023 to ensure high level protections are in place and in compliance with several applicable levels of governance.

-Trends are indicating that cybercriminal activity will only increase in 2023 as technology progresses, providing new and more sophisticated tools that can be used to advance business processes and functions in our world while simultaneously opening new doors for bad actors to hijack the stage.
+Trends are indicating that cybercriminal activity will only increase in 2024 and beyond as technology progresses, providing new and more sophisticated tools that can be used to advance business processes and functions in our world while simultaneously opening new doors for bad actors to hijack the stage.